-- Review the impact snapshot chart to provide you with an up-to-date, aggregated view of the expected impact over baseline for each treatment and an estimated range for that impact
+Review the Impact snapshot chart for an up-to-date, aggregated view of the expected impact over baseline for each treatment and an estimated range for that impact

 Accessing metric line charts and tables

-- From the left navigation, select the desired feature flag.
+- In the Feature flags panel, select your desired feature flag.

-- From the Metrics impact tab in your feature flag, in the Key metrics area, click the metric you want to analyze.
+- Click the Metrics impact tab in your feature flag, in the Key metrics area, click the metric you want to analyze.

 - Select the desired chart to review.